 senscommon was founded in 2017 by Laura Šilinska in a natural reaction to her career path evolving from fashion and textile design studies in Paris and work in the haute-couture sector at brands like Alexis Mabille and Viktor&Rolf.

 Distanced from the red carpet glitz, she felt the responsibility and the need to focalise on the purpose as well as the sustainability of clothing and textiles created in this world, that certainly does not need more design.
-It needs better. senscommon is about combining the want and the need in minimalist, utilitarian products that fit modern lifestyles and designing superior quality products we want to wear every day, forever.
+It needs better. senscommon is about combining the want and the need in minimalist, utilitarian, everyday products that fit modern life.

-senscommon is born out of my passion for workwear and utilitarian apparel.
+senscommon is born out of the founder's passion for workwear and utilitarian apparel.
 While having an haute couture background, it seamed like both of these worlds never meet.
 Why?
-There are so many of us with discerning taste, curious about technology and minimal design.
-There are so many of us who seek solutions for higher living standards and quality in what we do for living, for pleasure and what we consume.
+There are so many of us with discerning taste, curious about technology, who seek higher standards in what we do for living, for pleasure and in how we consume.

-The haute couture principles for inventing new ways of making and uncompromising on detail is what I want to bring into the everyday apparel, for all.
+Founder and designer of the brand, Laura Šilinska, uses haute couture principles of inventing new ways of making and uncompromising on detail to develop functional everyday clothing, for all.
 Like the brand name inverts two functional words, the senscommon design methods invert what’s expected to become unexpected.

-Mixing high fashion, minimalism and practicality is in my opinion the future of contemporary fashion product design.
 We can see similar approach boosting great design from brands like Hyke, Christophe Lemaire becoming the art director of Uniqlo or Yohji Yamamoto leading Y-3 at Adidas or Mathew Williamson from Alyx.
-All mentioned are of great inspiration for me.
-Making the common uncommon through technology, elaborate construction and a sense of utility is what makes a difference and authenticity in modern uniform dressing for me.
+All mentioned are of great inspiration for the founder.
+Making the common uncommon through technology, elaborate construction and a sense of utility is what makes a difference and authenticity in modern uniform dressing.

 Who is senscommon for?
-We call our audience : the all go-getting-hard-working-never-ending-optimistic types. senscommon is for active people, who live 24/7, probably freelancers, self employed professionals.
+Laura calls them the all go-getting-hard-working-never-ending-optimistic types, like herself.
 It is a discerning audience curious about technology, design, culture and health as they seek solutions for higher living standards.
-Fashion-savvy early adopters of innovation, well educated, living in the design and culture capitals of the world.
-Their professions require engaging in opinion leading activities and frequent motion/travel.